rbalbous/Technical-Assignment-recital/README.md

 For the solver I implemented a recursive breadth first search algorithm that chooses the direction based on the distance with the endpoint.
-The path is stored in an array, each node is added when we first check it, and they are deleted if the path goes backward.
+The path is stored in an array, each node is added when we first check them, and they are deleted if the path goes backward.
 When the enpoint is reached, each recursive function returns, leaving only in the path array the informations we need.
 I used this solution because it is very effecient in this case where we only have 1 correct path.